 Overnight at the hotel in Thimphu

-After breakfast visit the following:
+After breakfast visit to the following:

-Centenary farmers market (open from the –sun only): most of the Thimphu’s population and many valley dwellers converge on the busting weekend market, held by the side of Wangchu River.
+Centenary farmers market (open from the –sun only): most of the Thimphu’s population and many valley dwellers converge on the bustling weekend market, held by the side of Wangchu River.
 A wide range of foodstuffs and local arts and crafts are sold at the market, which runs from Friday afternoon till Sunday evening.
 A visit to the market provides great photo opportunities as well as the chance to mingle with local people and perhaps buy souvenirs.

 Go to Tendrel Thang to get a glimpse of the 2nd Day of Thimphu Festival and stay at the festival for about an hour or so.

-Simply Bhutan- A living museum of rural of life which provides and tourists with fascinating insights into the Bhutanese material culture and way of life.
+Simply Bhutan- A living museum of rural life which provides and tourists with fascinating insights into the Bhutanese material culture and way of life.

 After breakfast go to Tendreal Thang (festival ground ) to witness the most spectacular last day of Thimphu Tsechu with religious dance performances mixed with folk dance and dance of Bhutanese warriors.
 People from all walks of life gather at the festival in their finest dresses and ornaments.

-After the festival visit the following:
+After the festival visit to the following:

 Takin Preserve, which houses the national animal the Takin that is only found in Bhutan.
 This is an extremely rare member of the goat family.
 Found in herds in the very high altitudes (13, 125ft and over).
 They live on a diet of grass and bamboo.
 It can weigh as much as 550 pounds.

 Changankha Lhakhang (temple): This temple is situated at top of a small hound overlooking the Thimphu valley was built in the 13th century by the illustrious Lam Phajo Duaom Zhimpo.
-The temple is considered the spiritual home of children born in the Chang Valley.
+The temple is considered the spiritual home of children born in the Chang valley.

 Overnight at the hotel in the Thimphu.

 After breakfast, travel to Punakha and Wangdue through Dochula Pass 3140m.
 In the clear spring sky, you can enjoy the panoramic view of the Himalayan ranges.
-Then pass by the beautiful 108 Chortens built on the hill by her MajestyAshi dorji Wangmo Wangchuck (Queen Mother of Bhutan) for the security and well being of His Majesty, the King of Bhutan.
+Then pass by the beautiful 108 Chortens built on the hill by her MajestyAshi Dorji Wangmo Wangchuck (Queen Mother of Bhutan) for the security and well being of His Majesty, the King of Bhutan.

 You will also visit Druk Wangyal Lhakhang (monastery) which was built by Ashi Dorji Wangmo Wangchuck (the Queen Month of Bhutan) as a tribute to His Majesty the fourth King of Bhutan, Jigme Singye Wangchuck and armed forces after His Majesty led a successful operation against Indian militants who had occupied certain areas of Bhutan.
 The galley of the Druk Wangyal Lhakhang has beautiful murals depicting some of the important events in the reigns of the Kings of Bhutan.

 Then travel into Punakha has been inextricably linked to some of the most momentous events in the Bhutanese history and deserves its reputation as one of the most beautiful and significant regions at the heart of Bhutanese culture.
 Punakha had served as the capital of Bhutan from 1637 till 190.
-The dzong is historically important and stands as the symbol for the unified Bhutan.
+The dzong is historically important and stands as the symbol for unified Bhutan.

 Overnight at the hotel

-After breakfast, visit is Punakha Dzong, Built tactically at the junction of Pho Chhu and Mo Chhu rivers in 1637 by Shabdrung Ngawang Namgyal to serve as the religious and administrative centre of the region and travel through upper Punakha valley and take a hike through farmhouses to the beautiful Khamsum Yuelley Namgyal Lhakhang (temple) built by Ashi Tshering Yangdon Wangchuck (the Queen Mother of Bhutan) for peace and stability in the ever-changing world.
+After breakfast, visit is Punakha Dzong, Built tactically at the junction of Pho Chhu and Mo Chhu rivers in 1637 by Shabdrung Ngawang Namgyal to serve as the religious and administrative center of the region and travel through upper Punakha valley and take a hike through farmhouses to the beautiful Khamsum Yuelley Namgyal Lhakhang (temple) built by Ashi Tshering Yangdon Wangchuck (the Queen Mother of Bhutan) for peace and stability in the ever-changing world.
 This temple is situated on the hilltop overlooking the valley below.
 The leisurely walk up to the temple would take about an hour.
-Visit the temple and also enjoy the breathtaking beautiful view from there.
+Visit the temple and also enjoy the breathtakingly beautiful view from there.

 On the way to Paro visit the following places:

-Rinpung Dzong: Rinpung Dzong is built in 1645 to defend the valley against Tibetatn invaders.
+Rinpung Dzong: Rinpung Dzong is built in 1645 to defend the valley against Tibetan invaders.
 The Dzong is now being used as an administration center and school for monks.
 The walk down to Rinpung Bridge (traditional Bridge), the oldest bridge in Bhutan.

-Visit Farm house in Paro valley and a visit to a farm house offers a good glimpse into the lifestyles of farmers.
+Visit Farmhouse in Paro valley and a visit to a farmhouse offers a good glimpse into the lifestyles of farmers.

 Overnight at the hotel in Paro

-It was first built in 1692, around the Taktang Senge Samdup, a cave where Guru Padmasambhava is said to have meditated for three months in the 8th century.
-It is believed that Guru Ringpoche (Guru Padmasambhava) flew to this location from Khenpajong, Tibet on the back of the tigress and subdued a demon.
+It was first built in 1692, around the Taktsang Senge Samdup, a cave where Guru Padmasambhava is said to have meditated for three months in the 8th century.
+It is believed that Guru Rinpoche (Guru Padmasambhava) flew to this location from Khenpajong, Tibet on the back of the tigress and subdued a demon.
 He then performed meditation in one of the caves here and emerged in eight incarnated forms (manifestations) and blessed the place.
 Subsequently, the place came to be known as the Tiger’s Nest.
 Guru Padmasambhava is known for introducing Buddhism to Bhutan.
-Today, Paro Taktsang is the best know of the thirteen caves in which he meditated.
+Today, Paro Taktsang is the best knowledge of the thirteen caves in which he meditated.

-After visiting the monastery, walk back downhill to the road with lunch at the view point cafeteria.
+After visiting the monastery, walk back downhill to the road with lunch at the viewpoint cafeteria.
 Then drive back to your hotel after visiting Kichu Lhakhang on the way back.
 Kichu Lhakhang, one of the 108 temples built in the 7th century by the Tibetan King Songsten Gampo.
 The story goes that a giant demon lay across the whole area of Tibet and the Himalayas and was preventing the spread of Buddhism.
 To overcome her, King Songtsen Gampo decided to build 108 temples, which would be placed on all the points of her body.
 Of these 108 temples, 12 were built in accordance with precise plans.
-Thus, it happened that in about the year 638AD the temple of Jokhanng in Lhasa was built over the very heart of the demon.
+Thus, it happened that in about the year 638AD the temple of Jokhang in Lhasa was built over the very heart of the demon.